tgriebel/Raytracer-Graphic-Pipeline/README.md

-This project has been abandoned and will be merged into the Vulkan renderer project at some point.
+This project has been abandoned and won't compiled as-is.

+I'll eventually merge this into the Vulkan renderer project at some point.

 I tried to share scene/asset work between the raytracer and renderer, but it got to be way too cumbersome and the effort wasn't really justified